you-are-el/ordwatch/README.md

 # OrdWatch <img src="logo.svg" alt="OrdWatch Logo" height="20">

 **OrdWatch** is a simple Telegram notification service that tracks Bitcoin addresses for new transactions in the mempool.
-It's designed to connect to your own Bitcoin node via your local mempool.space API or the public Mempool API to send notifications when new transactions appear or get confirmed.
+It's designed to connect to your own Bitcoin node via your local Mempool API or the public Mempool API to send notifications when new transactions appear or get confirmed.

 ## Features
 - Track multiple Bitcoin addresses.